Satisfactory/Unsatisfactory (SA/UN) Grading System

-Abington, Agricultural Sciences, Altoona, Arts and Architecture, Behrend, Berks*, Capital*, Communications, Education, Health and Human Development, Liberal Arts, School of Nursing, Eberly College of Science, University College: Only elective courses may be taken under the satisfactory/unsatisfactory grading system.
+Abington, Agricultural Sciences, Altoona, Arts and Architecture, Behrend, Berks*, Capital*, Communications, Education, Health and Human Development, Liberal Arts, Nursing, Eberly College of Science, University College: Only elective courses may be taken under the satisfactory/unsatisfactory grading system.

 *Degree programs may be more restrictive in permitting the use of this grading option, so students should check with the coordinator of the degree program.

 The Smeal College of Business, Earth and Mineral Sciences, Engineering, Information Sciences and Technology: Students may not fulfill degree requirements (including electives) with a course scheduled under the satisfactory/unsatisfactory grading system.
 Students in the colleges of Earth and Mineral Sciences and Engineering should consult their department advisers for exceptions to this policy.

 The Division of Undergraduate Studies: When considering scheduling courses under the satisfactory/unsatisfactory grading system, students should make sure they are following the regulations of their prospective college(s) of enrollment (see above).